sumitkumar2374/sumitkumar2374/README.md

 ## here are the commits lists for contribution!

 - 1st/2nd commits are on the way
 - 3rd commits are the direct
+- 4th commits are direct into main